blbadger/blbadger.github.io/smaller-lms-3.md

 target = target[:, 1:, :].contiguous()
 ```

-We can apply the normal equations to this model by saving the activations of the input of this `lm_head` layer, onverting the target output to one-hot tensors for use with mean squared error loss, shifting the target and inputs for causal language modeling (next token prediction), computation of the minimal lm_head weight, and assignment of that weight.
+We can apply the normal equations to this model by saving the activations of the input of this `lm_head` layer, converting the target output to one-hot tensors for use with mean squared error loss, shifting the target and inputs for causal language modeling (next token prediction), computation of the minimal lm_head weight, and assignment of that weight.

-We don't need to compute gradients when using the normal equations for loss minimization.
+Finally, we don't need to compute gradients when using the normal equations for loss minimization so we can wrap our function using the handy `@torch.no_grad()` to save memory.
 All together, we have

 ```python
 @torch.no_grad()